-I’m not one to sit back and let things happen so I took charge.
+I’m not one to sit back and let things happen so, when I was diagnosed, I took charge.
 This disease was not going to consume my life or control me.
-My husband, David, and I sat down to discuss the future and agreed on committing to experiencing life and starting on our “bucket list” rather than waiting until retirement.
-At the top of our list was to experience travelling in different parts of the world by cycle touring on our tandem bicycle.
+My husband, David, and I sat down to discuss the future and agreed to starting on our “bucket list” rather than waiting until retirement.
+At the top of our list was to experience cycle touring the world on our tandem bicycle.
 Though I had lost strength and dexterity in my hands, I still possessed the strength in my legs and the determination in my heart to fully enjoy the cycling and adventure.
-Since making the decision, we have taken trips from 6 to 15 weeks; experiencing the sites, history and people of Australia, Ireland, France, Denmark, Germany, Austria and locally.
-We are always thinking ahead to our next trip and do not intend to stop any time soon.
+Since making the decision, we have taken trips ranging from six to 15 weeks; experiencing the sites, history and people of Australia, Ireland, France, Denmark, Germany, Austria and locally.
+We do not intend to stop any time soon.

 I would like to tell you all a little bit about the story of my Scleroderma journey and diagnosis.
 I was diagnosed 7 years ago after a few years of questioning and trying to figure out what was happening to my body.
 In 2009, I was living my typical active life doing all the outdoor activities, sports and coaching, things that I loved to do.
 Then, out of nowhere, my symptoms started with some unexplained muscle and joint pains, fingers and toes going white and being out of breath.